Skip to main content

 Back to Blog

-Why We Chose Next.js Over WordPress for Every New Client in 2026
+Why We Chose Next.js Over WordPress in 2026 (With Client Results)

 In 2023 we still built in WordPress.
 By mid-2024 we stopped completely.
 Here's the data, the client stories, and the 7 reasons we made the switch permanent.